the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 The kernel sends a signal to a destination process by updating some state in the context of the destination process.
 (A signal can send a signal to itself).

+A Signal can be sent to a process,
+- by a process (itself or another)
+- or by the kernel immediately it receives an event/exception.
+  - Either by Hardware, e.g. I/O input event/exception.
+  - or Software. e.g. A process can invoke a system call that causes the kernel to send a signal to it or another process.

 > Receiving a signal

 A destination process receives a signal when it is forced by the kernel to react in some way to the delivery of the signal.